IgniteUI/igniteui-docfx/en/components/charts/types/point-chart.md

 # Angular Point Chart

-Angular Point Chart renders a collection of points.
+The Ignite UI for Angular Point Chart renders a collection of points.
 Values are represented on the y-axis (labels on the left side) and categories are displayed on the x-axis (bottom labels).
 These charts emphasize the amount of change over a period of time or compare multiple items as well as the relationship of parts of a whole by displaying the total of the plotted values.

 ## Angular Point Chart Example